Dulera (mometasone furoate and formoterol)

 Ask your health care provider or respiratory therapist to show you how to use your inhaler properly.

-Dulera is a blue metered dose inhaler.1 It comes in two strengths: 100 mcg and 200 mcg mometasone furoate, combined with 5 mcg formoterol.
+Dulera is a blue metered dose inhaler.1 It comes in three strengths: 50 mcg, 100 mcg, and 200 mcg mometasone furoate, each combined with 5 mcg formoterol.
 Take two puffs twice per day: once in the morning and once in the evening (Table).2

 Before using the inhaler for the first time, you have to prime it.2 To prime the inhaler, shake it well.
 Turn the inhaler away from you and press the canister down, releasing one puff into the air.
 Shake and spray your inhaler three more times.
 You have to prime it again if you have not used the inhaler for five days.